Rounding a Double in swift is quite simple and easy (tested up to swift 5.1).

 This example has been tested in xcode 8.2 using swift 3.0.1 on Macbook pro running macOS Sierra.

-How to round Double to 2 decimal places in Swift 3.0.1
+How to round Double to 2 decimal places in Swift 3.0 to 5.1

 Imagine that we have this code: